shalabhsharma11/weather-app/README.md

 | `SPRING_DATASOURCE_PASSWORD` | Database password  | `password` |
 | `WEATHER_API_KEY` | OpenWeather Api key. | `N/A` |
 | `WEATHER_REQUEST_WAIT_MS` | This will prevent making frequent call to OpenWeather API for particular city. | `120000 ms` |

+**Decision To Make**: We can also implement to only store the highest and the lowest temperature for a day for a particular city.
+Need to make decision about the cleanup/archive of the old DB data.